inkyarev/keep-my-resolution/README.md

 # Keep My Settings

-## Modules update!
-**Now everything is disabled by default, make sure to enable needed modules in the settings.**

 ## Whatawhy
 This is a mod for RoR2 that prevents the game from changing your settings, leaving you in full control.